gustavoleiteluz-ux/legal-cdr-zotero-automation/UPDATE_INSTRUCTIONS.md

-# Applying the v2 classification update
+# Applying the books and legal-sources update

 1. Upload the contents of this package to the repository root, preserving the `config/` and `tests/` folders.
-2. Replace `monitor.py`, `README.md`, `config/collections.json`, and `config/queries.json` when prompted.
+2. Confirm that `config/legal_sources.json` exists.
-3. Confirm that the new file `config/classification.json` exists.
+3. In GitHub Actions, run `Legal CDR Zotero Monitor` with `setup_only` selected.
+This creates only the three new collections and preserves all existing names.
-4. In GitHub Actions, run `Legal CDR Zotero Monitor` with `setup_only` selected.
-This creates only missing collections.
+4. Run it with both `dry_run` and `backfill_books` selected.
+Review the candidate, exclusion and bibliographic-type counts; no Zotero item will change.
-5. Run it again with `dry_run` selected.
-Review the classification counts; no Zotero item will change.
+5. If the preview is satisfactory, run once with only `backfill_books` selected.
+This performs the one-time all-date book/chapter search and adds the curated legal records.
-6. If the preview is satisfactory, run once with both options cleared.
-This classifies all records currently in `00 — New Publications`.
+6. Leave `backfill_books` cleared after that execution.

-The normal daily schedule then imports new records, deduplicates them, classifies them into all applicable collections, and sends unmatched records to `90 — Excluded or Tangential`.
+The normal daily schedule then imports recent articles, reports, books and chapters; deduplicates them; classifies them into all applicable collections; and sends unmatched bibliographic records to `90 — Excluded or Tangential`.

 This version includes both open and closed-access publications.
 DOI links lead to the official journal page; restricted PDFs are not downloaded.

-It also performs an automatic historical backfill.
-Every daily run searches the latest 120 days plus one of seven five-year historical windows covering 1991–2025.
-The historical cycle repeats every seven days.
+The seven-window historical article backfill is disabled.
+Curated treaties and legislation are checked on each run but are added only when absent.
+Do not rename any automated collection without updating `config/collections.json`, `config/classification.json` and `config/legal_sources.json` together.